mlhartme/pommes/README.md

 Finally, you can combine queries with blanks to list projects matching one of the conditions.
 I.e. blank means or.
 * `pommes find d:puc d:pommes` lists projects depending on either `puc` or `pommes`.

-TODO: Macros; formats
+TODO: Prefix, suffix, macros; formats

 ## Mount commands

-You can use mount commands to run scm operations one the projects that match a query.
-The `mount.root` property defines the root directory where you want checkouts to show up on your disk.
+You can use mount commands ('mount', 'umount', 'ls' and 'goto') to run scm operations one projects that match a query.
+The `mount.root` property defines the root directory where your want checkouts to show up on your disk.
+Pommes supports Subversion and Git scms.

 ### Mount

 `pommes mount s:/trunk` checks out all trunks.

-Before changing anything on your disk, the mount command presents a selection of the checkouts to perform, and you can pick one, multiple
-(separated with blanks) or all of them.
+Before changing anything on your disk, `mount` presents a selection of the checkouts to perform, and you can pick one, multiple (separated with blanks) or all of them.
 Or you can quit without doing anything.

 If a checkout already exists on your disk, it is not touched.
 This is useful to checkout newly created projects by just re-running your mount command.

 ### Umount

 The `umount` command is equivalent to removing checkouts from your disk with `rm -rf`, but it also checks for uncommitted changes before changing anything.
 Similar the `mount` command, it asks before changing anything on your disk.

 `umount` has a `-stale` option to remove only checkouts that have been removed from the database.
 For example, if you have all trunks checked out, you can run `pommes umount -stale` to remove checkouts that are no longer used.